-UNITED STATES V. NAVAJO NATION (No. 07-1410) - On October 1, 2008 the Court granted review of a decision by the U.S. Court of Appeals for the Federal Circuit which concluded that under the network of federal statutes and regulations relied upon by the Navajo Nation, there are substantive sources of law that establish specific trust duties that mandate compensation for breach of those duties.
-The Federal Circuit held that the "Navajo Nation has a cognizable money claim against the United States for the alleged breaches of trust and that the government breached its trust duties."
-This case is part of the on-going litigation between the Navajo Nation and the United States which reached the Supreme Court in 2003 on the question of whether the Indian Mineral Leasing Act of 1938 (IMLA) and its implementing regulations constituted the requisite substantive source of law.
+UNITED STATES V. NAVAJO NATION (No. 07-1410) - On October 1, 2008 the Court granted review of a decision by the U.S. Court of Appeals for the Federal Circuit which held that, under the network of federal statutes and regulations relied upon by the Navajo Nation, there are substantive sources of law that establish specific trust duties which mandate compensation for breach of those duties by the federal government.
+Specifically, the Federal Circuit stated: the "Navajo Nation has a cognizable money claim against the United States for the alleged breaches of trust and that the government breached its trust duties."
+This case is part of the on-going litigation between the Navajo Nation Peabody Coal and the United States (as trustee) which reached the Supreme Court in 2003 on the question of whether the Indian Mineral Leasing Act of 1938 (IMLA) and its implementing regulations constituted the requisite substantive source of law.
 Holding that the IMLA did not constitute the requisite substantive source of law, the Court remanded the case for further proceedings on the question of whether other federal statutes and regulations provided the required source of law.

 The questions presented are: (1) "Whether the court of appeals' holding that the United States breached fiduciary duties in connection with the Navajo coal lease amendments is foreclosed by Navajo"; and (2) "If Navajo did not foreclose the question, whether the court of appeals properly held that the United States is liable as a mater of law to the Navajo Nation for up to \$600 million for the Secretary's actions in connection with his approval of amendments to an Indian mineral lease based on several statutes that do not address royalty rates in tribal leases and common-law principles not embodied in a governing statute or regulation."
+The United States filed its opening brief on November 26, 2008, and the Peabody Coal Company and the Southern California Edison Company filed an amicus brief in support of the U.S. on December 3, 2008.
+The Navajo Nation's response brief is due on January 9, 2009.
+The Tribal Supreme Court Project is working directly with the attorneys representing the Navajo Nation to develop an amicus brief strategy.
+Oral argument has been scheduled for February 23, 2009.